WICG/close-watcher/README.md

 Note that the `cancel` event is not fired when the user navigates away from the page: i.e., it has no overlap with `beforeunload`. `beforeunload` remains the best way to confirm a page unload, with `cancel` only used for confirming a close signal.

-If called from within transient user activation, `watcher.signalClosed()` also invokes `cancel` event handlers, which would trigger event listeners like the above example code.
+If called from within transient user activation, `watcher.close()` also invokes `cancel` event handlers, which would trigger event listeners like the above example code.
 If called without user activation, then it skips straight to the `close` event.

 ### Abuse analysis